WGBH-MLA/AAPB2/app/views/exhibits/stories-of-the-land.md

 <tr><td><a href="" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/exhibits/stories_of_the_land_intro_image1.jpg" class="big-image" alt="Fig 1.
 Black-and-white photograph of a farmer leaning over an old-fashioned tractor while hand-pumping air into the tire."/></a></td></tr>
 </table>

-However, the economic and environmental crises of the 1930s would challenge industrial optimism in fundamental ways.[The Great Depression]( https://www.iowapbs.org/iowapathways/mypath/2591/great-depression-hits-farms-and-cities-1930s) and [Dust Bowl]( https://www.loc.gov/classroom-materials/united-states-history-primary-source-timeline/great-depression-and-world-war-ii-1929-1945/dust-bowl/) indelibly changed the country’s agrarian landscape as hundreds migrated from failing farms to urban cities in hopes of new opportunities.
+However, the economic and environmental crises of the 1930s would challenge industrial optimism in fundamental ways.
+[The Great Depression]( https://www.iowapbs.org/iowapathways/mypath/2591/great-depression-hits-farms-and-cities-1930s) and [Dust Bowl]( https://www.loc.gov/classroom-materials/united-states-history-primary-source-timeline/great-depression-and-world-war-ii-1929-1945/dust-bowl/) indelibly changed the country’s agrarian landscape as hundreds migrated from failing farms to urban cities in hopes of new opportunities.
 At the same time, New Deal-era programs aimed to settle the instability of agricultural markets through subsidies and land deals to farmers even as vulnerable sharecroppers and tenants were overlooked and even harmed by policies that favored landowners.[<sup>5</sup>](/exhibits/stories-of-the-land/notes#5) Even in the midst of this turbulence, the industrial mindset continued to gain traction as more and more rural areas acquired access to electricity through the [Rural Electrification Administration](https://www.usda.gov/media/blog/2016/05/20/celebrating-80th-anniversary-rural-electrification-administration).

 Mid-century agriculture was shaped by the impact and aftermath of World War II.
 Due to a labor shortage during the war, the U.S. government implemented the Braceros Program in 1942: a series of international agreements that allowed Mexican workers to fulfill short-term labor contracts for landowning growers and other owner-operators in the U.S. The harsh working conditions and low wages for the braceros meant that the program, which ended in 1964, left a shadowed legacy that echoes in the plight of farm workers today.
 Many immigrants who came to the U.S. as braceros later established their own farms in regions throughout the U.S. despite facing systemic exclusionary challenges.[<sup>6</sup>](/exhibits/stories-of-the-land/notes#6)

 The final decades of the twentieth century hearkened seismic shifts in both the economic and social practices of farming.
 The 1970s saw the implementation of [environmentally conscious legislation](https://www.epa.gov/clean-air-act-overview/evolution-clean-air-act)  as air pollution and contamination came under federal scrutiny.
 The Red Power civil rights movement and the years following the [1969 Occupation of Alcatraz](https://www.nps.gov/articles/000/redpower50.htm) mobilized Native American activist groups to push for the reclamation of land and water rights.
 [The farm crisis of the 1980s](https://ninepbs.pbslearningmedia.org/collection/the_1980s_farm_crisis/)—brought on by a combination of financial, environmental, and social conditions—rocked agricultural communities as farms were foreclosed, lenders withdrew financial support, and prices plummeted due to a production surplus after the 1970s boom.
 And the discriminatory practices of farm-related organizations came under fire, such as in the [*Pigford v.
 Glickman* (1999)](https://www.npr.org/2021/06/04/1003313657/the-usda-is-set-to-give-black-farmers-debt-relief-theyve-heard-that-one-before) class-action lawsuit leveled against the U.S. Department of Agriculture regarding systematic discrimination against Black farmers applying for aid.

 <table class="exhibit-image half-image">
 <caption align="bottom" class="exhibit-caption">Fig 2.
 ASIrobots.
-Autonomous compact tractors in a Texas vineyard, Nov 2012, 2012.
+Autonomous compact tractors in a Texas vineyard, Nov.
+2012.
 Wikimedia Commons. https://commons.wikimedia.org/wiki/File:Autonomous_compact_tractors_in_a_Texas_vineyard,_Nov_2012.jpg.</caption>
 <tr><td><a href="" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/exhibits/stories_of_the_land_intro_image2.jpg" class="big-image" alt="Fig 2.
 A small red tractor and a small blue tractor drive down a vineyard row without occupants in the cab."/></a></td></tr>
 </table>